RogueStar112/reading-notes/README.md

 ## What is this website about?

-This is where I will put my reading notes throughout my journey in Tech Educators.
+This is where I will put my reading notes throughout my journey in Tech Educators, in addition to some personal journalling.
 This may sound cliche or patronizing, but I do believe that this journey is a collaborative effort, as teamwork is valuable to success.
 I wish all of those taking part in the course success and enjoyment throughout!

 ## Lesson Notes - Table of Contents